maybebyte/anthesis/openbsd-router.md

 [![APU4B4 board on a wooden surface (back side).](/images/apu4b4_2_thumb.jpg)](/images/apu4b4_2.jpg)

 Include a [USB to DB9F serial
-adapter](https://www.pcengines.ch/usbcom1a.htm) in your purchase, as it's needed for the installation.
+adapter](https://www.pcengines.ch/usbcom1a.htm) in the purchase, as it's needed for the installation.

 [![USB to DB9F serial adapter on a wooden surface.](/images/usbcom1a_thumb.jpg "It's a pretty nice cable, all in all.")](/images/usbcom1a.jpg)